ugate/repo/README.md

 > Contains various resources used by external repositories.
-See the corresponding directory for specific resources.
+See the corresponding directory for specific resource instructions.